About Noiana Marigo

 - JD (Abogado), summa cum laude, University of Buenos Aires, Buenos, Aires, Argentina 1997.

-- Member of the International Bar Association (IBA) Recognition and Enforcement of Arbitral Awards Subcommittee.
+- International Bar Association (IBA) Recognition and Enforcement of Arbitral Awards Subcommittee.

-- Member of the Steering Group of the IBA Guidelines and Rules Subcommittee.
+- Steering Group of the IBA Guidelines and Rules Subcommittee.

 Languages (in addition to English)